 I had to sacrifice my big camera (so all of the pics from this trek are taken with my Iphone) to fit everything in my pack.
 All of us piled into the back of 2 trucks and off we went.

-A 45 second thrill on El Cerro Negro
+Firs volcano: a 45 second thrill on El Cerro Negro

 The first volcano we climbed was Cerro Negro.
 It’s a volcano that you go to when going volcano boarding.
 What is volcano boarding, you ask?
 It’s when you hike up to the top of a volcano and slide down the mountain on a piece of wood.
 If you go fast enough, it can be fun.
 Just don’t get stuck on the mountain like I did.